pireddag/csvTable/README.md

 ## Instructions

-To be able to use the function, please place the folder csvTable in your `.TeXmacs/plugin ` folder.
+To be able to use the function, please place the folder csv-table in your `.TeXmacs/plugin ` folder.

-After you do this, you will be able to load the `csvTable` package through the `Document-> Style -> Add package` menu item or through the "plus" icon in the lowest icon bar.
+After you do this, you will be able to load the `csv-table` package through the `Document-> Style -> Add package` menu item or through the "plus" icon in the lowest icon bar.

 Once the plugin is loaded, you will be able to insert a table contained in a `.csv` file by means of the "t a b l e tab" key combination.
 If you type "t a b l e tab", TeXmacs will open a file selection window and will upon file selection insert the table contained in the file at the cursor position.